 Old school purists often refer it as the "dreadmill."
 Runners who reside well north of the Mason Dixon Line prefer the label of "useful winter tool."
 Read on for tips on how best to implement treadmill workouts and a couple of specific workouts to try during the winter season.
+Plus, sometimes it can be hard to even make it to the gym during those cold winter months.
+Get your workout in from home with one of these eight treadmills that deliver the biggest bang for your buck.

 What to Look for In a Treadmill1 of 6